-Within 120 days after the Effective Date, Apria shall submit a written report to OIG summarizing the status of its implementation of the requirements of this CIA (Implementation Report).
+Within 120 days after the Effective Date, PPOA shall submit a written report to OIG summarizing the status of its implementation of the requirements of this CIA (Implementation Report).
 The Implementation Report shall, at a minimum, include:

-- 1. the name, business address, business phone number, and position description of the Compliance Officer required by Section III.A, and a summary of other noncompliance job responsibilities the Compliance Officer may have; - 2. the names and positions of the members of the Compliance Committee required by Section III.A; - 3. the names of the Board members who are responsible for satisfying the Board compliance obligations described in Section III.A.3; - 4. the names and positions of the Certifying Employees required by Section III.A.4 and a copy of the written process for Certifying Employees to follow in order to complete the certification required by Section III.A.4; - 5. a list of the Policies and Procedures required by Section III.B; - 6. the Training Plan required by Section III.C.1 and a description of the Board training required by Section III.C.2 (including a summary of the topics covered, the length of the training, and when the training was provided); - 7. the following information regarding the IRO(s): (a) identity, address, and phone number; (b) a copy of the engagement letter; (c) information to demonstrate that the IRO has the qualifications outlined in Appendix A to this CIA; and (d) a certification from the IRO regarding its professional independence and objectivity with respect to Apria that includes a summary of all current and prior engagements between Apria and the IRO; - 8. a description of the risk assessment and internal review process required by Section III.E; - 9. a description of the Disclosure Program required by Section III.F;
+- 1. the name, business address, business phone number, and position description of the Chief Compliance Officer as required by Section III.A, and a summary of other noncompliance job responsibilities the Chief Compliance Officer may have; - 2. the names and positions of the members of the Compliance Committee required by Section III.A; - 3. the names of the Compliance and Clinical Oversight Board members who are responsible for satisfying the Compliance and Clinical Oversight Board compliance requirements described in Section III.A.4; - 4. the names and positions of the Certifying Employees required by Section III.A.4 and a copy of the written process for Certifying Employees to follow in order to complete the certification required by Section III.A.5; - 5. a list of the Policies and Procedures required by Section III.B; - 6. the Training Plan required by Section III.C.1 and a description of the Compliance and Clinical Oversight Board training required by Section III.C.2 (including a summary of the topics covered, the length of the training, and when the training was provided); - 7. the name, business address, business phone number, credentials, and position description of the Medical Director as required by Section III.A.2;

-- 10. a description of the Ineligible Persons screening and removal process required by Section III.G; - 11. a copy of Apria's policies and procedures regarding the identification, quantification and repayment of Overpayments required by Section III.I; - 12. a description of Apria's corporate structure, including identification of any individual owners, parent and sister companies, subsidiaries, and their respective lines of business: - 13. a list of all of Apria's locations (including locations and mailing addresses), the corresponding name under which each location is doing business, and the location's Medicare and state Medicaid program provider number and/or supplier number(s); and - 14. the certifications required by Section V.C.
+- 8. the following information regarding the IRO(s): (a) identity, address, and phone number; (b) a copy of the engagement letter; (c) information to demonstrate that the IRO has the qualifications outlined in Appendix A to this CIA; and (d) a certification from the IRO regarding its professional independence and objectivity with respect to PPOA that includes a summary of all current and prior engagements between PPOA and the IRO: - 9. a description of the risk assessment and internal review process required by Section III.E; - 10. a description of the Disclosure Program required by Section III.F; - 11. a description of the Ineligible Persons screening and removal process required by Section III.G; - 12. a copy of PPOA's policies and procedures regarding the identification, quantification and repayment of Overpayments required by Section III.I; - 13. a description of the methodology that will be used to perform the Testing Monitoring required by Section III.K; - 14. a description of PPOA's corporate structure, including identification of any parent and sister companies, subsidiaries, and their respective lines of business; - 15. a list of all of PPOA's locations (including locations and mailing addresses), the corresponding name under which each location is doing business, and the location's Medicare and state Medicaid program provider number and/or supplier number(s); - 16. a list of all entities: (1) in which Rodolfo Gari, M.D. has an ownership or control interest, as defined in 42 U.S.C. § 1320a-3; and (2) that submits claims to the Federal health care programs or provides items or services that are payable, directly or indirectly, by Federal health care programs; and - 17. the certifications required by Section V.C.